chaos-polymtl/lethe/doc/source/parameters/resolved_cfd-dem/resolved_cfd-dem.rst

 * The ``type`` parameter is used to define the geometry type of the particle.
 The alternatives in 2D are: ``sphere``, ``ellipsoid``, ``rectangle``.
 In 3D, in addition to the previous shapes, alternatives include: ``cone``, ``death star``, ``cut hollow sphere``, ``torus``.

-* The subsection ``solid arguments`` is used to define the parameters of the solid in the form of a tri-components function.
+* The subsection ``shape arguments`` is used to define the parameters of the shape in the form of a tri-components function.
 The arguments, which must be written in triplets, are:
     * Sphere: radius, [none], [none];

     * Rectangle: x half length, y half length, z half length;